 Sen. Manchin says he won’t run for West Virginia governor

-West Virginia Sen. Joe Manchin says he's staying put in the U.S. Senate and won't run for governor.
+West Virginia Sen. Joe Manchin announced Tuesday that he's staying put in the U.S. Senate and won't run for governor, clearing the way for other Democrats to enter the race.

-The 72-year-old Manchin announced his decision on Tuesday after months of reflection.
-It means Manchin will steer clear of a potential showdown with incumbent Republican Gov. Jim Justice, who already has announced he's seeking re-election.
+Manchin's decision ends months of speculation on whether the 72-year-old moderate Democrat would return to his deep-red home state to challenge incumbent Gov. Jim Justice, a Republican who has closely allied himself with President Trump.

+In a statement, Manchin said he had to consider "where I could be the most effective for the Mountain State."

+"Ultimately, I believe my role as U.S. senator allows me to position our state for success for the rest of this century," he said, pledging to work on energy legislation and steer federal dollars to West Virginia.

 Earlier this year, Manchin became the top Democrat on the Senate Energy Committee, giving the coal-state lawmaker a prominent position to shape policy.
-But Manchin says he has become frustrated with a lack of Senate productivity and bipartisanship.
+Yet, Manchin has been vocal about his frustrations with the Senate, criticizing a lack of productivity and bipartisanship.

+Manchin, who was West Virginia's governor from 2005 to 2010 until he left for the Senate, publicly considered going home to run again for governor in the 2016 election.
+Before his announcement Tuesday, he was widely seen as the Democrats' best option for reclaiming control of a state that has fallen hard for Trump.

+Stateside Democrats were pressuring Manchin to make up his mind.
+More than a dozen state senators questioned Manchin at a closed-door meeting this spring, warning him that his indecision was creating a dilemma for other Democrats while giving Trump and the Republicans time to assemble behind Justice, said Sen. Roman Prezioso, the Democratic leader of the GOP-majority state Senate.

-Justice, who has made fixing neglected state roads one of his priorities, had shifted blame for some of the road problems on Manchin and former Democratic Gov. Earl Ray Tomblin.
+Justice, who has made fixing neglected state roads a priority, had shifted blame for some of the road problems to Manchin and former Democratic Gov. Earl Ray Tomblin.
 Justice said the pair "created what I would call the all-time motherlode of a dog's mess."

 Manchin replied that "knowing Jim Justice's character, it's not a surprise for him to make a comment like this.
 He blames others for the work he hasn't done."